-We all have computer files that we would like to keep secret from the the others that may have access to our devises, but not everyone knows how to password protect a folder in Windows 10.
+We all have computer files that we would like to keep secret from the the others that may have access to our devises, but not everyone knows How To Password Protect Files and Folders in Windows.
 Whether you’re hiding notes from someone with access to your computer or (hopefully) somewhat less drastic, You can have some privacy.
 Fortunately, in Windows 10, you can save those plans or unmentionable files in a secret password-protected folder, and you can do so without buying any additional software.
 Once you have created a new folder in Windows 10, here we show you how to password protect it.

 Before password protection of any document, you may want to create a backup/copy of files and folders that is not password protected in case you forget the password in the future.